59de44955ebd/wslX/README.md

 ```
 ## To-dos

+* Allow to copy files/folders in Linux file managers and paste them into Windows explorer.
+If there is only a single WSL Linux distro, this is simple and was already implemented in an earlier version of the code.
+But if there are multiple distros, it gets really tricky, the X-server must know from which distro exactly something was copied since otherwise the paths in the clipboard can't be translated correctly for Windows.
+I can find out the process id (pid) of the source application, but the pid is not unique across multiple distros.
+I havn't found a reliable/unambiguous solution yet, any hints are welcome!

 * Language localisation (currently menu items are english only)

 * Port utilities make-menus.exe and wsl-open-with.exe from Python to C